Shayshez/EuroScope/README.md

 * 14 Hp Panel
 * Conversion Board
-* Optional: Expander 2Hp PCB+Panel
+* Optional: Expander 2Hp PCB+Panel - Provides 3 additional digital inputs (Will work only with Open DSO150 Firmware), OK Botton trigger input and Trigger led.

 This is an easy DIY project, just follow the [Build guide](EuroScope_mk2-Build_Guide.pdf) (PDF File) I'll recommend to download it to your computer.
 (You can find the BOM in the build guide).